Glenbrook Vintage Railway: History

 In December 1986, an extension was completed to Fernleigh, 6 km from Glenbrook.
 On 5 December 1986, DC4444 and six Cityrail branded carriages made the run from Auckland to Fernleigh (including the GVR section).
 The next day a special excursion train ran from Auckland, carrying Prime Minister David Lange, who presided at the opening on 6 December 1986.
 J^{A} 1250 and D^{A} 529 hauled a large public excursion out to Glenbrook station from Auckland dubbed the "Sunset Coast Express".
 Acquisitions and improvements to track and structures occurred during the late 1980s and 1990s.
 In 1995, plans were laid out for the extension of the railway line from the Fernleigh Terminal into the town of Waiuku itself.
 Planning, lobbying public support and fundraising continued until the major physical works began in 1999.
-As the original Waiuku station and yards had been developed following the closure of the line in 1968, the decision was made to have the new Waiuku Station at Tamakae Reserve.
+As the original Waiuku station and yards, to the south of the town, had been developed following the closure of the line in 1968 and the old station became a Lions Club in 1991, the decision was made to have the new Waiuku Station at Tamakae Reserve, which got a resource consent in 2003.